How to Shop For Electricity in Texas

 - Your monthly electricity usage varies a lot over the year, doubling or more from the spring/fall lows to the summer AC peak.
 The chart below shows the profile for the “average” Texas residence, but yours will differ depending on your home’s size, layout, insulation, appliances, pool, etc.

 - Knowing this, many retail electric companies tease you with “low rates” at one or two commonly searched usages, but charge much higher rates across your broader range of usage.
-They do this with various fees, credits, pricing tiers, time-of-use rates, lumped services, and other methods that make it hard for shoppers to compute and compare their true costs.
+They do this with various fees, credits, pricing tiers, time-of-use rates, lumped services, and other methods that make it harder to compute and compare your true costs.

 As an example, one heavily-advertised website recently touted 7.9 ¢/kWh rates for using 1000 or 2000 kWh/month.
 While that’s true, the orange line below reveals the full rate profile.
 Using 1001 kWh in a given month instead of 1000 kWh doubles your bill from $80 to $160.
 The home above would actually pay an average of 10.7 ¢/kWh.
 That’s $532/year more than the actual best plan.
 No wonder they can afford to advertise so much.